raksha009/studentambassadors/Bug-Bash/C# Beginner Training/1_LP_AZ_get-started-with-c-sharp/M01-write-your-first-c-sharp-code/includes/1-introduction.md

 But how do you get started?

-By far, the best way to learn how to code is to *write* as much code as possible.
-So we encourage you to enter code along with the exercises in this module and the others in this learning path.
+By far, writing as much as possible is the best way to learn how to code.
+So, writing code along with the exercises in this module and the others in this learning path is encouraged.
 Entering code yourself in each exercise and solving small coding challenges will accelerate your learning.

-Furthermore, you need to begin learning small foundational concepts and build on them with continual practice and exploration.
+Furthermore, you must begin learning small foundational concepts and build on them with continual practice and exploration.

 In this module, you'll: